 - 32 local stakeholders willing to facilitate the training in the rural communities (result 2)

-- 80 participants in the on-site pilot- testing 80 participants in the online pilot testing (result 2)
+- 80 participants in the on-site pilot- testing and 80 participants in the online pilot testing (result 2)

 Forest Fire Self Protection: Conclusion